 Today there is a museum on the history of the jail and the political uprising that led to Ireland’s independence attached to Kilmainham Jail, which stands as a museum in its own right.
 A 1 hour guided tour of the jail can be done and is a must for any visitor interested in Irish history.
 It’s a moving journey through oppression and the struggle to end it.
 For expats like us who did not know where large train stations in Dublin like Heuston and Pearse got their names, Kilmainham is fantastic.
 They, along with James Connolly and others, were executed at the prison.

-The critically acclaimed film based on a true story, ‘In the Name of the the Father’ was filmed at Kilmainham Gaol.
+The critically acclaimed film based on a true story, ‘In the Name of the the Father’ was filmed at Kilmainham Jail.
 It was nominated for 7 Academy Awards in 1994 including best actor for Daniel Day-Lewis and best supporting actress for Emma Thompson.
 The small cafe in the jail is dedicated to the film.

-Along with Dublin Castle, for completely opposite reasons, Kilmainham Jail is my favorite attraction in Dublin.
-If you have a few days in Dublin you should visit both to give you a great understanding of modern Irish history and government.
 If you’re in Dublin on the first Wednesday of the month you’re in luck because admission to both on those days are free.
-If you’re touring Dublin on a different day you’re also in luck because the small admission cost is worth every cent.
+If you’re touring Dublin on a different day you’re also in luck because the admission cost is worthwhile.

 This sounds like the kind of place I think I would enjoy, and having not studied this part of history for quite a number of years since I left school, it’d be the perfect place for a reminder.